- Am I eligible for coverage?

 - What if I am currently covered by my parents', or spouses', health insurance?

-Students who are currently enrolled in a health insurance plan that is equal to (meets the requirements at the beginning of the online waiver at Onestop) or better than the UC Student Health Insurance Plan may waive UC Student Health Insurance by submitting an on-line waiver by the deadline.* All requests to waive for the semester must be received by the deadline.* Students are encouraged to carefully review their policies with their parents or partners.
+Students who are currently enrolled in a health insurance plan that is equal to (meets the requirements at the beginning of the online waiver at the Onestop website) or better than the UC Student Health Insurance Plan may waive UC Student Health Insurance by submitting an on-line waiver by the deadline.
+All requests to waive for the semester must be received by the deadline.
+Students are encouraged to carefully review their policies with their parents or partners.
 Listed below are some examples of situations in which students may find that they are not covered or have experienced unforeseen changes in their policies.

 Students with permanent residences outside of this region who are covered by HMOs or other policies with limitations on services outside of the policyholder’s hometown area may not be covered by their health insurance policies or they may have limited coverage.